quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 immediately acknowledge all packets marked with CE (see
 {{Section 13.2.1 of QUIC-TRANSPORT}}).

-Always acknowledging the first marked CE packet immediately maintains the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other
+Acknowledging the first CE marked packet immediately maintains the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other